 Spinal cord injury (SCI) occurs after a traumatic accident results in damage to the cells of the spinal cord or nerve tracts that send signals up and down the spinal cord.
 Spinal cord injuries often occur in car accidents, truck accidents and motorcycle accidents.
 But they can just as easily happen on the job or on someone else's property, especially if the walkways were not well maintained and the injured person slipped and fell and hit their head.
 Swimming accidents (such as diving into a shallow pool that is not marked) are also linked to spinal cord injuries.

 Spinal cord injuries instantly change people's lives.
 One second, a healthy person can walk and talk without any problems.
 The next second, that same person might be permanently paralyzed, unable to use his or her legs or arms or even more.
 In certain cases, people are left in a coma or in a vegetative state, unable to talk or communicate with the outside world.

-At the Law Office of John R. Solis, we are familiar with the long-term physical and emotional impact a spinal cord injury can have on accident victims and their loved ones.
+At John R. Solis, Attorney at Law, we are familiar with the long-term physical and emotional impact a spinal cord injury can have on accident victims and their loved ones.
 We work tirelessly to fight for all the compensation victims of such accidents need, including expenses related to physical therapy and costs associated with making adjustments to a home, such as installing ramps and elevators to accommodate a person who has special needs.